Skip to Content

 ON STAGE: MIRANDA JULY

 Miranda July is a filmmaker, artist, and writer.
-Her videos, performances, and web-based projects have been presented at sites such as the Museum of Modern Art, the Guggenheim Museum and in two Whitney Biennials.
-July wrote, directed and starred in Me and You and Everyone We Know (2005), which won a special jury prize at the Sundance Film Festival and four prizes at the Cannes Film Festival, including the Caméra d’or.
-Me and You and Everyone We Know has been released as a BluRay/DVD by the Criterion Collection.
+Her videos, performances, and web-based projects have been presented at sites such as the Museum of Modern Art and the Guggenheim Museum in two Whitney Biennials.
+July wrote, directed, and starred in Me and You and Everyone We Know (2005), which won a special jury prize at the Sundance Film Festival and four prizes at the Cannes Film Festival, including the Caméra d’Or.
+Me and You and Everyone We Know was released as a BluRay/DVD by the Criterion Collection.
 In 2011 she wrote, directed and starred in The Future.
 She also co-starred in Josephine Decker’s Madeline’s Madeline.
 In 2019 July directed the Sleater-Kinney video for ‘Hurry On Home.’
-July’s feature film, Kajillionaire, produced by Plan B and Annapurna and starring Evan Rachel Wood, Richard Jenkins, Debra Winger and Gina Rodriguez was theatrically released in late 2020 to favorable reviews.
+July’s feature film Kajillionaire, produced by Plan B and Annapurna and starring Evan Rachel Wood, Richard Jenkins, Debra Winger, and Gina Rodriguez, was theatrically released in late 2020 to favorable reviews.
 In 2021 she narrated the documentary Fire of Love directed by Sara Dosa.

 Her fiction has appeared in The Paris Review, Harper’s, and The New Yorker; her collection of stories, No One Belongs Here More Than You (Scribner, 2007), won the Frank O’Connor International Short Story Award and has been published in twenty countries.
 She wrote a collection of essays and photographs titled It Chooses You (McSweeney’s, 2011).
 Her novel, The First Bad Man, became an immediate bestseller and was named one of the New York Times 100 Notable Books of 2015.
 Her book, Miranda July (Prestel, April 14, 2020), is a complete retrospective of all her work to date and narrated by more than eighty friends and collaborators.
 Her new novel, All Fours (Riverhead, May 14, 2024), is a New York Times bestseller and was described as “Beyond-dazzling” in a star review from Booklist.